inasafe/inasafe-doc/docs/source/training/socialisation/introduction_of_qgis.rst

 --------------------

 QGIS is a user-friendly open source Geographic Information System (GIS).
-It runs on Linux, OS X, Windows and Android and supports numerous vector, raster, and database formats and functionality.
+It runs on Linux, OS X, Windows and Android, and supports numerous vector, raster, and database formats and functionality.
 `<http://www.qgis.org>`_